ApexRMS/wisdm/docs/_scenarios/section5.md

 * Variable Importance Data
 * Maxent Files

 Note that not all outputs are generated per model run.
-The outputs that are generated depend on the selected model and the type of field data being used (e.g., presence/absence, count).
+The outputs that are generated depend on the type of model selected and the type of field data being used (e.g., presence/absence, count).

 ### **Model RDS**
 Defines the names of the model .rds files (which hold R objects) for algorithms that have completed execution.